Skip to main content

 Indian Health

-Indian Health refers to health services that are available to American Indians through the Indian Health Service (IHS), tribal clinics and hospitals, and urban Indian health facilities.
-Native Americans are usually identified by a CDIB (certificate of degree of Indian blood) card that is issued by the Bureau of Indian Affairs.
+Indian Health refers to health services that are available to American Indians and/or Alaskan Natives (AI/AN).
+Care is available through the Indian Health Service (IHS), tribal clinics and hospitals, and urban Indian health facilities.
+Native Americans are usually identified by a certificate of degree of Indian blood (CDIB) card that is issued by the Bureau of Indian Affairs.
 Most Indian health facilities will require each person to provide a CDIB card, and some tribal facilities may require only a tribal enrollment card or proof of eligibility for a CDIB card.

-As SoonerCare members, some American Indians prefer to receive most of their healthcare at Indian health facilities for a number of reasons, including cultural sensitivity.
-You can get services at any Indian Health facility without a referral.
-However, your SoonerCare PCP may need to refer you for specialized services such as neurology, lab and X-ray, cardiology, etc., which may not be available at your Indian health clinic.
+Some AI/AN SoonerCare members prefer to receive most of their health care at Indian health facilities.
+This may be for a number of reasons, including cultural sensitivity.
+You can get services at any Indian health facility without a referral.
+However, your SoonerCare primary care physician may need to refer you for specialized services such as neurology, labs and X-rays, cardiology, etc., which may not be available at your Indian health clinic.

-As an American Indian and a SoonerCare member you have the option to choose any provider in the Provider Directory as your PCP.
-The directory has a list of all PCP, including a separate list for Indian health providers.
+AI/AN SoonerCare members have the option to choose any provider in the Provider Directory as a primary care physician (PCP).
+The directory has a list of all PCPs, including a separate list for Indian health providers.

-You may sign up for SoonerCare online at www.mysoonercare.org or at any local Department of Human Services County office.
+You may sign up for SoonerCare online at MySoonerCare.org or at any local Department of Human Services county office.
 Most Indian health facilities can assist you with an application for SoonerCare.

 Back to Top